encode/django-rest-framework/docs/api-guide/serializers.md

             return ret

     class BookSerializer(serializers.Serializer):
-        # You must explicitly mark the primary key as editable.
+        # We need to identify elements in the list using their primary key,
+        # so use a writable field here, rather than the default which would be read-only.
         id = serializers.IntegerField()

         ...